-It’s been a year to the day now that my lovely fiance and I were in Ushuaia, Terra Del Fuego, getting ready to set sail to the most remote uninhabited island in the world.
+It’s been a year to the day now since I went to Ushuaia, Terra Del Fuego, getting ready to set sail to the most remote uninhabited island in the world.
 We spent 33 days at sea in the SubAntarctic Ocean traveling first around Cape Horn, then on on to South Georgia Island and later onto Bouvetoya to be the first of a handful of people to climb the remote volcanic rock and glacier.
 It was a trip of a lifetime and one we will always remember.
 Stand by for info on the film which will be out shortly.

 I recently had the pleasure of an invite on a trip to the Bahamas at a place called Tiger Beach.
 When most people think of a beach, they are thinking white sand, girls in bikinis and guys checking them out, perhaps a man with a tray walking around selling drinks out of coconuts with umbrella’s, not here.
 You really have to look for the beach, it’s 30 feet underwater with no sight of land around, no umbrella drinks however.
 Sad, I know.
 But it does have something most other beaches do not, and abundance of tiger sharks and lemon sharks.

 The trip was organized by a father and son team by the name of Leander.
 Now I consider myself close to my father, we work on motorcycles together, he’ll be rebuilding carburetors on his while I’m trying to put mine together next to him all the while making small talk but mostly just asking each other if we have any idea what piece fit’s what and “did you steal my wrench?”
 But these two that I met on the trip to Tiger Beach have a different kind of bonding experience.
 They free dive with Tiger sharks, and Lemons, and Reefs, and whatever shark they can get into the water with.
 It’s truly one of the best uses of father son bonding time I have ever had the pleasure of witnessing.